Married couple holding hands with great trust - how to cultivate trust in relationships

-Teens, adults, and couples often ask about trust in my office.
-This abstract, invisible construct is an essential ingredient for healthy relationships.
+Teens, adults, and couples often bring up trust in my office.
+Though abstract and invisible, trust is a vital ingredient for healthy relationships.

-Whether with family, friends, or partners, relationships can not survive without trust.
-Understanding how trust works and how it is built and maintained will help you keep your relationships strong.
+Whether it’s with family, friends, or romantic partners, relationships can’t survive without it.
+Understanding how trust is built and maintained can help you keep your connections strong and resilient.

 The Gottmans, renowned relationship researchers, describe trust and commitment as the walls or foundations of a house.
-Without either, a relationship has no foundation to stand on!
-To take this description a step further, we can look at trust as an invisible brick wall, built collaboratively over time, brick by brick.
+Without either, a relationship has no foundation to stand on.
+Taking this metaphor a step further, trust can be seen as an invisible brick wall built collaboratively over time, brick by brick.

-A parent asks, “please take out the trash,” and the teen responds, “I’ll do it later.”
-Time and time again, “later” never comes, the parent begrudgingly takes out the trash, and by the 10th time this occurs, the parent might be feeling resentful and start yelling.
+A parent asks, “Please take out the trash,” and the teen responds, “I’ll do it later.”
+Time and time again, “later” never comes, the parent begrudgingly takes out the trash, and by the tenth time this occurs, the parent might be feeling resentful and start yelling.
 Over time, trust has been eroded.
-Teens will complain to me, “my parent always yells and nags!
+Teens will complain to me, “My parent always yells and nags!
 They don’t trust me!”
-And the parent has trouble believing the teen when asked, “did you do your homework?” or “can I go to my friends for a sleepover?”
+And the parent has trouble believing the teen when asked, “Did you do your homework?” or “Can I go to my friends for a sleepover?”

 Major assaults to trust, such as big lies or acts of betrayal (like marital infidelity), severely damage trust and, as a result, take considerable time, effort, and care to repair.